Tractables/DirectedAcyclicGraphs.jl/docs/src/index.md

-# DAGs.jl
+# DirectedAcyclicGraphs.jl

-This package provides tools to represent Directed Acyclic Graphs (DAGs), additionaly it includes common tasks that are relevant to DAGs, see the API section for me details.
+This package provides tools to represent Directed Acyclic Graphs (DAGs), additionaly it includes common tasks that are relevant to DirectedAcyclicGraphs, see the API section for me details.